xinliulab/CIS5370_Computer_Security/proj4/README.md

 # 9. Verifying Recovery with SHA1 Checksums

-If you mount the **original (unformatted)** `fsrecov.img`, you can compute the SHA1 checksums of all BMP images to verify which ones you have successfully recovered.
+If you mount the **original (unformatted)** `cis5370.img`, you can compute the SHA1 checksums of all BMP images to verify which ones you have successfully recovered.

 ```bash
 $ cd /mnt/DCIM && sha1sum *.bmp